NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 Be aware that it is not possible to compare two fields (e.g. disease_type = project.name).

 __Note__: GQL is not a database query language.
-For example, GQL does not have a `SELECT` statement.
+For example, GQL does not have a "SELECT" statement.

 ### Switch between 'Advanced' and 'Faceted' Search